SamiIonesi/Signal_Generator/README.md

 ![Flash](https://github.com/SamiIonesi/Signal_Generator/assets/150432462/bc862d73-dade-43de-88bc-a1b0c0cf3ae9)

 After flashing, if you don't have any errors, the project should compile and at this moment you can use the application.
-Press the P4.1 button on the microcontroller and the application menu will appear as in the image below.
+Press the P4.1 button on the microcontroller and the application menu will appear in TeraTerm as in the image below.

 ![signal_menu](https://github.com/SamiIonesi/Signal_Generator/assets/150432462/871b19ac-aa1d-4e62-8dda-fdc53b1775d4)